wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-11-15-working-at-bbc-news.md

 In the past, teams have usually stuck together when they move onto a new project.
 More recently though, the teams have been shuffling a lot more.
 We don't have a formal team rotation system in place at the moment, but it's easy to move between teams if you want to work on something new.
 I've worked on 3 different teams over the last two years.

+We also regularly collaborate with teams from all around the BBC.
+In the last 3 months alone, I have worked with:

+ * The Local News team in Cardiff.
+ * The Sport and Live teams and the Accessibility Champions group in Manchester.
+ * The Worldwide team in West London.

 ## Learning & personal development

 BBC staff can attend [BBC Academy](http://www.bbc.co.uk/academy) courses for free.
 There are _so many_ courses available covering subjects across journalism, broadcasting, technology, management, personal development, just to name a few.
 You can even earn a BBC-funded MSCS (Masters of Science in Computer Science) by completing Academy courses over a 22-month period.